digvijay5152/Lending_Club_Case_Study/README.md

         13.dti - A ratio calculated using the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested LC loan, divided by the borrower’s self-reported monthly income.

 ## Technologies Used:
-- pandas - version 1.0
+- pandas
-- numpy  - version 2.0
+- numpy
-- seaborn - version 3.0
+- seaborn
-- matplotlib -
+- matplotlib
-- plotly -
+- plotly
-- datetime -
+- datetime
-- warnings -
+- warnings

 ## Key Insights:
 - 14% of the loans are defaulted.